cesarsotovalero/cesarsotovalero.github.io/_pages/software.md

 published: true
 ---

+> "If you’re not contributing to open source, if your GitHub profile is not full of projects and commits, your “value” as a software developer is low, simply because this lack of open source activity tells everybody that you’re not passionate about software development and are simply working for money."
+> -- <cite>Yegor Bugayenko</cite>

 I develop robust software prototypes to support my research.
 I also contribute to open-source projects.
 Unless otherwise specified on the project page, all of my software projects are released under an MIT license.
 Below is a listing of those projects:

 # Author